dronecrew/px4tools/README.md

 	pip install px4tools
 	```

-4. Building form source and installed to conda
+4. Building form source and installing to conda environment

 	If you want to do development and edit some of the source, follow this example: